 This Forsyth County multiple-vehicle crash is still under investigation by the Sheriff’s Office.

-Our Georgia injury attorneys at the Law Offices of Shane Smith are saddened to hear of this fatal crash and extend our condolences to the family of Maria Martinez.
+Our Georgia injury attorneys at Shane Smith Law are saddened to hear of this fatal crash and extend our condolences to the family of Maria Martinez.
 Additionally, we wish the driver of the van a full and fast recovery.